-This chicken burrito meal prep bowl is a healthier alternative to the take-out burrito and low-carb, light and macro-friendly.
+This chicken burrito meal prep bowl is a healthier alternative to the take-out burrito and is low-carb, light, and macro-friendly.

-As a result, it’s a well-prepared chicken burrito bowl which is healthy and satisfying.
+As a result, it’s a well-prepared chicken burrito bowl that is healthy and satisfying.

 Chicken burrito bowls are lower in calories and are considered to be healthier compared to the traditional or fast-food-style burrito because there are no wraps and you have the option to also eliminate the rice.

 For example, if you order a medium burrito from Tortilla, their medium wrap and Mexican rice are 359 calories alone.

 However, this does not mean you should avoid rice or flatbread because it is just a strategic move to eliminate calorie-dense foods to free up space within your daily caloric intake goal.